 How to Monitor Your Credit Score

 An important component of building credit is monitoring your progress.
-Monitoring your credit can motivate you to keep improving your score.
+Monitoring your credit can motivate you to keep building your score.
 It can also help you spot problems quickly, such as missed payments.
 Finally, keeping tabs on your credit will let you see how specific actions impact your score so you can better understand how credit scoring works.

 The Takeaway